JarethHarmon/image_tagger/README.md

 ##### Database
 - All information related to imports/images is saved to the database.
 - Settings are saved to a separate file, most things that can be toggled currently have a setting that is loaded when the program starts.

+---
+### Issues
+---
+##### Very large imports are not supported
+- Caused by the BsonDocument size limit for LiteDB (in-progress array storage needs to be rewritten)
+- Can be worked around by importing smaller groups of images at once (up to ~20K at a time should be fine)

+##### Querying the database can take much longer than it should while an import is in progress
+- The query does finish eventually
+- Cause is currently unknown, could be thread related

+##### Lag spikes when clicking between images
+- Partly caused by creating colors for tags
+- Could be partly caused by creating thread
+- Unfortunately majority of the issue seems to be caused by creating the ImageTexture, and that should already be threaded (Godot might force creating of ImageTextures onto the main thread)

+##### Page history prevents refreshing the page when the tags/rating of an image has changed
+- Need to make the Search button always re-query the database and add a hotkey [F5] to it
+- Need to add an optional setting to always re-query the database when sorting by Tag Count or Rating